On Typesetting Engines: A Programmer's Perspective

 to its limit.
 It uses text-align: justify

-and hypens: auto
+and hyphens: auto

 to get an